placematters-decision-lab/OpenBike.co/data_resources/README.txt

 These queries are a work in progress but were used to process the existing OpenBike.co data.
 Please feel free to use and improve them as you need.
-Depending on the directoin of the project these could be developed into a fully automated process for updating data from live feeds such as the recently released Denver Crime API.
+Depending on the direction of the project these could be developed into a fully automated process for updating data from live feeds such as the recently released Denver Crime API.
 In the mean time this is still a fairly manual process requiring strict table and field names.

 These were develeloped on a PostGIS 2.0 database but could be run from older versions of PostGIS.